music dictionary : Ad - Ad

 adesivo(Italian) adhesive

-a despecho de(Spanish) in spite of
+a despecho de(Spanish) in spite of, despite, in defiance of, in despite of

 à dessein(French) intentionally